View the Reading Arts Autumn 2023 What's On Brochure HERE

 Access to both our theatre and studio spaces is available via flat or ramped access.
 The front doors are powered for disabled access - please press the button to the left of the entrance.

-A wheelchair user's essential companion is admitted free.
+A disabled patron's essential companion is admitted free.
 To enhance your safety and comfort we require patrons in wheelchairs to book a designated wheelchair space, which can only be booked over the phone or in person at the Box Office.
 Please note that the spaces are designed for standard size wheelchairs, if you have a larger size wheelchair please advise when booking.

 South Street is only serviced by on street parking, which is free to blue badge holders.
 Although there are no designated spaces there is usually plentiful parking.

 If you would like a large print brochure please email the Box Office on email@example.com or call Box Office 0118 960 6060*

 We welcome registered assistance and guide dogs.
 Please mention at the time of booking if you would like to keep your dog in the auditorium with you.
 Alternatively our Front of House team would be more than happy to look after your guide dog for the duration of the performance.